Download and print a copy of this information.

 - Community Involvement: Do you have people in your community who can assist your camp in this effort?
 How will you recruit and manage them?

-In the future, you may wish to officially pre-register as an evacuation center.
+In the future, you may wish to officially pre-register as an evacuation or temporary housing center.
 If so:

-- In addition, pre-emergency, FEMA sets up “Logistical Centers.”
+- Pre-emergency, FEMA sets up “Logistical Centers.”
 If your camp would like to become involved pre-emergency in the FEMA preparation efforts, visit www.fema.gov for details.

 The American Camp Association provides a 24-hour-a-day Crisis Hotline for camps.
 The hotline is available to any ACA camp and can help you talk through any crisis situation.
 The hotline is neither a medical nor a legal advice service, but it serves as a third-party to talk through situations with camps and discuss potential options for next steps.
 The hotline is available any time at 800-573-9019.